mdn/content/files/en-us/web/html/element/input/email/index.md

 #### Element value length

 The `size` is separate from the length limitation on the entered email address itself so that you can have fields fit in a small space while still allowing longer email address strings to be entered.
-You can specify a minimum length, in characters, for the entered email address using the {{htmlattrxref("minlength", "input")}} attribute; similarly, use {{htmlattrxref("maxlength", "input")}} to set the maximum length of the entered email address.
+You can specify a minimum length, in characters, for the entered email address using the [`minlength`](/en-US/docs/Web/HTML/Element/input#minlength) attribute; similarly, use [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) to set the maximum length of the entered email address.

 The example below creates a 32 character-wide email address entry box, requiring that the contents be no shorter than 3 characters and no longer than 64 characters.